 Facebook has a rather extensive selection of privacy settings, many of which are scattered throughout your account settings.
 Here are some chief privacy concerns Facebook users should address to keep their profiles private.

-Our tutorial includes direct links to some account settings — you must be already logged into Facebook to be correctly directed.
+Our tutorial includes direct links to some account settings that you can access through your web browser — you must be already logged into Facebook to be correctly directed.

 Visit the Facebook Settings Page